PaulKinlan/paul.kinlan.me/content/en/2016-06-02-shadowdom-progressive-enhancement.md

 never got the ability for the user to view or manipulate the URL, what could a developer do to help users, yet keep their app looking like it was meant to be an app on the system?
-Well, we need some common way or a component that web developers could easily drop in to their site that allows the user to see and manipulate the URL's if they wish and also give the user the ability to perfom contextual actions of things that they can do with that URL, such as Share.
+Well, we need some common way or a component that web developers could easily drop in to their site that allows the user to see and manipulate the URL's if they wish and also give the user the ability to perform contextual actions of things that they can do with that URL, such as Share.

-I have a chequered history and poor success story with "Sharing" on the web, but it is a still a common use-case and something that I want to see solved..
+I have a chequered history and poor success story with "Sharing" on the web, but it is a still a common use-case and something that I want to see solved...
 I also like exploring and playing with technologies to deep dive into how they work and also work out some early best-practices.

 So.
 What is new that I can play with?